-The observer coverage provisions of this measure shall be reviewed at the Annual Meeting in 2026 if the Commission has not yet adopted electronic monitoring standards.
+The observer coverage provisions of this measure shall be reviewed at the Annual Meeting in 2027 if the Commission has not yet adopted electronic monitoring standards.

-By 2031, the CMM shall be reviewed in relation to the advice provided by the Scientific Committee pursuant to paragraph 19.
+25. By 2031, the CMM shall be reviewed in relation to the advice provided by the Scientific Committee pursuant to paragraph 19.

+If an adequate stock assessment model and/or analysis (i.e., CPUE-based) fails to provide indicative CMM guidance by SC14, SC14 will recommend more precautionary effort limits in accordance with Article 3(2a) of the SPRFMO Convention.

 Table 1: Number and total gross tonnage of vessels referred to in paragraph 3.